ROCm/omniperf/docs/conceptual/performance-model.rst

 hardware block on the accelerator as interacted with by a software developer to give a deeper understanding of the metrics reported by profiling data.
-Refer to :doc:`/tutorial/profiling-by-example` for more practical examples and details on how to use Omniperf to optimize your code.
+Refer to :doc:`/tutorial/profiling-by-example` for more practical examples and details on how to use ROCm Compute Profiler to optimize your code.

 .. _mixxx-note: